Employment

 Legal Basis

-Federal Law No. 8 of 1980 as amended ("UAE Labour Law") forms the primary legal basis with regard to the relation between employer and employee.
+Federal Decree-Law No. 33 of 2021 ("UAE Labour Law") forms the primary legal basis with regard to the relation between employer and employee since 02.02.2022.

 Creation of the Employment Relationship

 When entering into an employment relationship, special attention needs to be paid to the drafting of the employment contract.
-Apart from local rules and regulations, legal requirements of the home country of the employer and the employee may have to be taken into consideration as well should the employee be seconded to the UAE.
+Apart from local rules and regulations, legal requirements of the home country of the employer and the employee may have to be taken into consideration, in particular should the employee be seconded to the UAE.

 Terms of the Employment Relationship